SammyJoe01/Pygame-CatchTheClown/README.md

 ## **Prerequisites**
 1. Python 3.x
 2. Pygame library
-3. The image files, fonts and audios used in the programs
+3. The image files, fonts and audios used in the program

 ## **Installing**
 Clone this repository to your local machine using the following command: